idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

   **without** the evaluator evaluating either

-* ``lambda`` (or ``function`` in :lname:`Idio`) lets you define abstractions which you can invoke
+* ``lambda`` (or ``function`` in :lname:`Idio`) lets you define abstractions which you can subsequently invoke -- these are the derived forms

-* ``define-macro`` (or ``define-template`` in :lname:`Idio`) lets you define your own "special form" albeit all you can do is return more code for the evaluator to evaluate.
+* ``define-macro`` (or ``define-template`` in :lname:`Idio`) lets you define your own "special form" -- special in that the arguments are not evaluated -- albeit all you can do is return more code for the evaluator to evaluate.

-There are other special forms which have a genuine need to be handled specially and, of course, some that have snuck in because it is convenient etc..
+There are other special forms which have a genuine need to be handled specially -- think of anything that needs to manipulate internal :lname:`C` state -- and, of course, some that have snuck in because it is convenient etc..

 So, the premise of the main evaluation loop is simply to look at the expression to hand and determine if it is special, a template or